 COLLEGE OF ARTS AND SCIENCES: GENERAL INFORMATION

-Apply to graduate at least one year before the beginning of the expected graduation semester, by logging into myMemphis, clicking on the My Degree tab, and following the steps in the Commencement and Graduation channel.
+Apply to graduate at least one semester before the beginning of the expected graduation semester, by logging into myMemphis, clicking on the My Degree tab, and following the steps in the Commencement and Graduation channel.

 Students whose requirements are met at the end of the term for which they applied to graduate will be certified as graduated.
 If for any reason, you decide not to graduate in the term for which you applied, it is your responsibility to inform us of your new graduation date.

 What is graduation certification?

 Graduation certification is the process through which each undergraduate student's grades and coursework are checked prior to issuing a diploma.
 Walking in the commencement ceremony does not mean that you have graduated.
 The graduation coordinators must go over your coursework to ensure that all requirements have been met.
 All transfer work must be included on your transcript in the University of Memphis system, and no "I" or Incomplete grades may be outstanding.
 If all of these requirements have been met, your graduation will be certified, and your diploma will be mailed by the Commencement Office approximately 8-10 weeks after the ceremony